unavi-xyz/docs/src/content/docs/content/worlds.md

 UNAVI runs a server that is used by default for any worlds created at [unavi.xyz](https://unavi.xyz).
 However, you have the option of running your own - giving you complete control and ownership of your creations.

+Check out the [self-hosting guide](/guides/self-hosting) to learn how to run your own server.